Ancient technology

-During the growth of the ancient civilizations, ancient technology was the result from advances in engineering in ancient times.
+During the growth of the ancient civilizations, ancient technology was the result of advances in engineering in ancient times.
 These advances in the history of technology stimulated societies to adopt new ways of living and governance.

 This article includes the advances in technology and the development of several engineering sciences in historic times before the Middle Ages, which began after the fall of the Western Roman Empire in AD 476, the death of Justinian I in the 6th century, the coming of Islam in the 7th century, or the rise of Charlemagne in the 8th century.
 For technologies developed in medieval societies, see Medieval technology and Inventions in medieval Islam.

 Ancient civilizations

 Africa

 Technology in Africa has a history stretching to the beginning of the human species, stretching back to the first evidence of tool use by hominid ancestors in the areas of Africa where humans are believed to have evolved.
 Africa saw the advent of some of the earliest ironworking technology in the Aïr Mountains region of what is today Niger and the erection of some of the world's oldest monuments, pyramids, and towers in Egypt, Nubia, and North Africa.
 In Nubia and ancient Kush, glazed quartzite and building in brick were developed to a greater extent than in Egypt.
 Parts of the East African Swahili Coast saw the creation of the world's oldest carbon steel creation with high-temperature blast furnaces created by the Haya people of Tanzania.